equivalent/equivalent.github.io/_posts/til/2020-11-24-rollback-rails-transaction-and-rescue-error-to-display.markdown

 ---
-title:  "Rollback Rails transaction and rescue error to display it"
+title:  "Pitfalls of Rails db transactions"
 categories: til
 disq_id: til-81
 layout: til_post
 ---

+## Rollback Rails transaction and rescue error to display it

+#### good:

 This is fine